 Not sure what folk dancing is all about?
 Here are a few youtube videos to show typical bands and dances at folk festivals in the UK.

 What is the best way to learn to dance?
 Find a really good dance partner to help teach you.
-Never try and learn by dancing only with someone of your own (limited) ability.
-This applies especially to 'difficult' dances such as a French mazurka or polskas.
+This applies especially to 'difficult' dances such as mazurka or polska.
 The polska is amongst the most difficult of all dances to learn because steps for the man and woman are 'offset' in time.
+To learn to 'swing' smoothly and properly either ask me to teach you (my fees are very reasonable) or find someone equally competent.

 DANCING MASTER: